aqzcool/qzcode/QZ_CODEBASE_GUIDE.md

-# Void Codebase Guide
+# QZ Codebase Guide

-The Void codebase is not as intimidating as it seems!
+The QZ codebase is not as intimidating as it seems!

-Most of Void's code lives in the folder `src/vs/workbench/contrib/void/`.
+Most of QZ's code lives in the folder `src/vs/workbench/contrib/qz/`.

-The purpose of this document is to explain how Void's codebase works.
-If you want build instructions instead, see [Contributing](https://github.com/voideditor/void/blob/main/HOW_TO_CONTRIBUTE.md).
+The purpose of this document is to explain how QZ's codebase works.
+If you want build instructions instead, see [Contributing](https://github.com/aqzcool/qzcode/blob/main/HOW_TO_CONTRIBUTE.md).